welcomebrand/Starter-Kit/README.md

 **SVG fallbacks to PNG**

 If you create any SVG assets for the project - icons etc, save them to /assets/images/svg/ and Grunt will generate a PNG version of the same size to use as a fallback in your CSS.

+**Autoprefixing CSS**

+When Grunt is run, it runs through the main stylesheet/s and checks on whether selectors need vendor prefixing so write un-prefixed css and run grunt.

 **Favicon generation**